w3kp/tiktok-downloader/README.md

 Ubuntu users should note that Ubuntu 22.04 LTS has an old version of yt-dlp in its package repositories, which may cause the download process to fail.
 Check the link above to update to the latest version.

 To record TikTok Lives and download sounds you also need [ffmpeg](https://ffmpeg.org/) to be installed.
 Optionally, [ffprobe](https://ffmpeg.org/) allows you to see the recording duration.

+Windows users have to open the script in Noteapd and manually point the variables `ytdlp_path`, `ffmpeg_path` and `ffprobe_path` to the location of their downloaded binaries.
+The same applies to macOS/Linux users who don't have yt-dlp and ffmpeg located in their $PATH.

 See the script's header for more information about dependenices.